 - Flow.
 In accordance with [40 CFR Part 122.44(i)(1)(ii)] the volume of effluent discharged from each outfall is needed to assure compliance with permitted effluent limitations.
-If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the Department, which may require the submittal of an operating permit modification. - Biochemical Oxygen Demand (BODs).
-This permit established new limits for BOD5.
-45 mg/L as a Weekly Average and 30 mg/L as a Monthly Average.
-Facility does not discharge to a losing stream within two (2) miles downstream of discharge.
+If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the Department, which may require the submittal of an operating permit modification. - Biochemical Oxygen Demand (BOD5).
+Operating permit retains 45 mg/L as a Weekly Average and 30 mg/L as a Monthly Average from the previous permit.
 Effluent limits were established in accordance with 10 CSR 20-7.015(8) for discharges to All Other Waters. - Total Suspended Solids (TSS).
-This permit established new limits for BOD5.
-45 mg/L as a Weekly Average and 30 mg/L as a Monthly Average.
-Facility does not discharge to a losing stream within two (2) miles downstream of discharge.
+Operating permit retains 45 mg/L as a Weekly Average and 30 mg/L as a Monthly Average from the previous permit.
 Effluent limits were established in accordance with 10 CSR 20-7.015(8) for discharges to All Other Waters. - Escherichia coli (E. coli).
 Monthly average of 206 per 100 mL as a geometric mean and Weekly Average of 1,030 per 100 mL as a geometric mean during the recreational season (April 1 October 31), for discharges within two miles upstream of segments or lakes with Whole Body Contact Recreation (B) designated use of the receiving stream, as per 10 CSR 20-7.015(9)(B).
 An effluent limit for both monthly average and weekly average is required by 40 CFR 122.45(d).
 The Geometric Mean is calculated by multiplying all of the data points and then taking the nth root of this product, where n = # of samples collected.
 For example: Five E. coli samples were collected with results of 1, 4, 6, 10, and 5 (#/100mL).
 Geometric Mean = 5th root of (1)(4)(6)(10)(5) = 5th root of 1,200 = 4.1 #/100mL.